 Registration of shares in the names of nominees.
+Cap 110.

+- (a) allot or issue any of its shares to, or register any of its shares in the name of any person other than the intended beneficial shareholder; - (b) transfer any of its shares in the name of a person other than the beneficial shareholder, or - (c) allow any of its shares to remain registered in the name of a person other than the beneficial shareholder at any time after thirty days after the commencement of this Act. - (2) Subsection (1) shall not affect the allotment or issue, or the registration of the transfer of shares in a financial institution- - (a) in the name of any executor, administrator, trustee, curator, guardian or liquidator under the Companies Act;
-- (a) in the name of any executor, administrator, trustee, curator, guardian or liquidator under the Companies Act; - (b) for a period of not more than six months, in the name of a stockbroker or a company established by him or her for the purposes of the Capital Markets Authority Statute, 1996; except that the Central Bank shall require to be satisfied that the shares are allotted, issued or registered in such a manner in order to facilitate delivery of the shares to the purchaser of the shares.

-(3) The financial institution shall on issue or allotment, transfer or registration of any shares under subsection (2) provide the Central Bank in writing with the full particulars of the transaction relating to the allotment, issue, registration, or transfer of the shares under that subsection.

-(4) The voting rights attached to the shares registered under subsection (2) shall, unless otherwise determined by the Central Bank, not be more than twenty percent of the aggregate of the voting rights attached to all the issued shares of the financial institution concerned.

-(5) Any person who contravenes subsection (1) of this section commits an offence and is liable on conviction to a fine equal to twice the nominal value of the shares registered or transferred in contravention of subsection (1) for each day on which the shares remain so registered.
+- (b) for a period of not more than six months, in the name of a stockbroker or a company established by him or her for the purposes of the Capital Markets Authority Act; except that the Central Bank shall require to be satisfied that the shares are allotted, issued or registered in such a manner in order to facilitate delivery of the shares to the purchaser of the shares. - (3) The financial institution shall on issue or allotment, transfer or registration of any shares under subsection (2) provide the Central Bank in writing with the full particulars of the transaction relating to the allotment, issue, registration, or transfer of the shares under that subsection. - (4) The voting rights attached to the shares registered under subsection (2) shall, unless otherwise determined by the Central Bank, not be more than twenty percent of the aggregate of the voting rights attached to all the issued shares of the financial institution concerned. - (5) Any person who contravenes subsection (1) of this section commits an offence and is liable on conviction to a fine equal to twice the nominal value of the shares registered or transferred in contravention of subsection (1) for each day on which the shares remain so registered.